About Stillwater

 The Stillwater Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Penobscot County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Stillwater, Maine residents are available through the local police department and authorized providers in Penobscot County.
+Fingerprinting services for Stillwater, Maine residents are available through local police (where present) and authorized providers in Penobscot County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Stillwater Police Department or Penobscot County Sheriff's Office for scheduling and fees.

 To register to vote in Stillwater, Maine, residents can register online through the Maine Secretary of State's website, by mail, or in person at the Penobscot County elections office.
 Maine requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Maine Secretary of State's voter lookup tool.
 For local municipal elections in Stillwater, contact the Penobscot County Clerk's office for schedules and ballot information.

 Property records for Stillwater, Maine are maintained by the Penobscot Municipal Assessor's Office and the Penobscot County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Penobscot County, including parcels in Stillwater.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Penobscot County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maine counties provide online property record searches through their county websites.
-For in-person requests, visit the Penobscot County offices at the county courthouse.
 The Penobscot County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Stillwater, Maine residents are available through both county and state offices.
 The Maine Department of Health and Human Services, Office of Vital Records, located in Augusta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maine.
 Orders can be placed online, by mail, or in person.
 Locally, the Penobscot County Clerk's office issues marriage licenses and maintains marriage records for Penobscot County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.